tari-labs/tari-university/src/cryptography/zksnarks/mainreport.md

 ### Summary

-"_Zero-Knowledge Proofs: Privacy & Scaling_" is a synoptic infographic that contains quick-to-read information on zkSNARKs and Bulletproofs [[8]].
+"_Zero-Knowledge Proofs: Privacy & Scaling_" found [here](https://cp0x.com/applications/core/interface/file/attachment.php?id=213) is a synoptic infographic that contains quick-to-read information on zkSNARKs and Bulletproofs [[8]].
 It includes a summative explanation on what ZK proofs are, takes a glance at four main ZK Proofs (zk-SNARKs; zk-STARKs; Bulletproofs and Mimblewimble; and the AZTEC Protocol), and gives a brief overview of ZK proofs features and trade-offs that have driven recent research (speed, proof-size, trusted setups and quantum resistance).
 Concise descriptions of a few known implementations are included.
-Those that are in line with this report are:
+Those that are of interest to the Tari Labs Project are:

 - zk-SNARKs implementations - Zcash, Coda and Matter Labs;
 - Bulletproof implementations - Monero, Grin and Beam, and a possible implementation to Bitcoin.

 ## Quadratic Arithmetic Programs - from Zero to Hero